Layne Riggs: Personal life

 Riggs is the son of former NASCAR driver, Scott Riggs.
-He currently attends University of North Carolina at Charlotte, studying in mechanical engineering.
+He graduated from University of North Carolina at Charlotte in 2024 with a degree in mechanical engineering.

-March 3rd in Durham County, North Carolina is celebrated as Layne Riggs Day.
+March 3 in Durham County, North Carolina is celebrated as Layne Riggs Day.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)